avijit-dhaliwal/new-front-end/cloudflare-workers/deploy.md

 - **chadis-chat-worker.js** - Chat API with site_key auth and D1 logging
 - **chadis-voice-worker.js** - Voice synthesis API

+## ⚠️ Security Notice

+**NEVER commit API keys or secrets to this repository!**

+All secrets must be configured via `wrangler secret put` command, not in config files.
+See the [Secrets Management](#secrets-management) section below.

+---

 ## Prerequisites

 1. Install Wrangler CLI: